Azure-Samples/aks-workload-identity/README.md

 ### Azure Workload Identity

-Enabling workload identity on an AKS cluster creates an [OIDC issuer](https://docs.microsoft.com/azure/aks/cluster-configuration#oidc-issuer-preview) that can then be used to authenticate a workload running to an OIDC provider (Azure Active Directory in this example).
+Enabling workload identity on an AKS cluster creates an [OIDC issuer](https://learn.microsoft.com/azure/aks/cluster-configuration#oidc-issuer) that can then be used to authenticate a workload running to an OIDC provider (Azure Active Directory in this example).

 [Workload Identities](https://github.com/Azure/azure-workload-identity) facilitate a narrow scope of use of a service account for exclusive use by an application instead of an identity that is leveraged at the VM level that could be used by multiple applications.

-Workload Identity only supports Service Principals which require more operational effort to manage than [Managed Identities](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/).
-Workload Identity currently has [private preview support](https://github.com/Azure/azure-workload-identity/issues/325) for Managed Identities.

 ### Auth Diagrams